Sean Dyche: Playing career

 Dyche was a youth-team player at Nottingham Forest in the late 1980s, while Brian Clough was manager.
-When he joined Forest he was and weighed 10 stone but grew to and 12 stone after a year.
+When he joined Forest he was and weighed 10 st but grew to and 12 st after a year.
 He injured his leg early in his career, which Dyche said held him back.
 It also left him with a permanent bend in his leg.
 Dyche was present at the Hillsborough disaster, having travelled to the stadium as part of the Forest youth side.

 He left Forest in early 1990 without making a first-team appearance, and signed for Chesterfield, where he later became captain.
 Dyche was part of the team that reached the FA Cup semi-finals in 1997.
 In the FA Cup semi-final against Middlesbrough, he scored a penalty to put his side 2–0 up in an eventual 3–3 draw.
 Chesterfield lost the replay 3–0.

 Dyche left Chesterfield for Bristol City in 1997, helping them win promotion to Division One in his first season.
 City were relegated the following season, during which Dyche spent time on loan at Luton Town.
 He moved to Millwall for £150,000 in 1999, but only played once in his first season due to a back injury.
 He won promotion to Division One in 2001 and came close to a Premier League place the following year, losing to eventual promotion winners Birmingham City in the play-off semi-finals.

 In July 2002, Watford manager Ray Lewington signed Dyche within 24 hours of his appointment.
 Two years later, Dyche was named captain as Neil Cox did not want the responsibility in his final year at the club.

 Dyche signed for Northampton Town in 2005, and was involved in their 2005–06 promotion from League Two.
 He was released at the end of the 2006–07 season, aged 35.